This post may contain affiliate links. Please read our disclosure policy.

 Prepare Garbanzo Beans (Chickpeas)

-• Cook on low for 8 to 10 hours in crock pot or bring to boil on stove top then reduce to med low for 2 to 3 hours (or more).
+• Bring to a boil on the stovetop, then reduce to a simmer on medium-low for 2 to 3 hours (or more).

 Notes

 * You may also use chorizo sausage for the more traditional recipe.
-(But this one gets rave reviews and is a family favorite so I recommend trying it as is)
+(But this one gets rave reviews and is a family favorite, so I recommend trying it as is)

 Nutrition Information